 All of the above factors hinder your growth.

-Consumers expect not only delightful but also unique experiences, especially from larger retailers.
+Consumers expect delightful and unique experiences, especially from larger retailers.
 However, not all ecommerce platforms allow brands to:

-- Deploy innovative features — BNPL at check-out, virtual advisors, etc — without major architecture changes
+- Deploy innovative features — BNPL at check-out, virtual advisors, etc. — without significant architecture changes.

-- Integrate user-generated content, personalized up-sells or cross-sells, and other types of revenue-generating features with ease
+- Integrate user-generated content, personalized up-sells or cross-sells, and other revenue-generating features easily.

 Open SaaS ecommerce platforms, in turn, provide you with a “base” — core commerce features — and easy customization or integration options through pre-made APIs.
 This is more cost-effective.

-For instance, if you opt for headless commerce architecture, you can add custom front-ends to your store at a faster pace (often without much dependency on the IT teams).
+For instance, if you opt for headless commerce architecture, you can add custom front-ends to your store faster (often without much dependency on the IT teams).

 Legacy codebase hampers your performance metrics, which, in turn, hurts the customer experience.
 However, this does not happen immediately.

-Here’s how technical debt grows.
-First, your development team opts for “workarounds” to cut down the development time.
+Here’s how tech debt grows.
+First, your development team opts for “workarounds” to reduce development time.
 Subpar coding decisions pile up and progressively create performance lags.
 No regular version updates are made (especially if these aren’t automated on your ecommerce platform).
 Also, core platform updates can often break poor coding decisions made earlier.

 Eventually, a bloated ecommerce platform code base consumes significant resources.
 When this is the case, you have to deal with: